TahaAlamiIdrissi/amazing-playlist/README.md

 in our project we used prototype-base inheritance so we could master to basics and that will allow us to easly get the class-based inheritance

-We defined the folliwing objects for the Playlist
+We defined the following objects for the Playlist

 - Media
 - Song